-The cost for each session is $250 + HST ($350 + HST if booking a single session, less if it’s a Skype visit), payable at the time of the visit.
+The cost for each session is $250 + HST ($350 + HST if booking a single session), payable at the time of the visit.
 Costs of travel (at $.40/km) and accommodation, if needed, should also be factored in.
 Partial funding may be available for readings booked through The Writers’ Union of Canada.

 If you are a public library, it may be possible to obtain funding through the Canada Council.
 The fee for Canada Council readings is $250.
 Canada Council also pays the cost of travel, so this is the best way for communities outside of southern Ontario to arrange for readings.
 Once Canada Council has paid the way to get Kathy to an area, schools are often interested in taking advantage of her availability.
 For this reason, it’s great if public libraries and schools can work together in planning an author visit.